TeddyBurnsides/SimpleTable/README.md

 **Required:** Yes

-A 2 dimensional array of "rows" of data, with the second level of array being each row.
+A 2 dimensional array of "rows" of data, with the second level array being each row.

 Example: